 – Please enter each contest only once.
 (You can enter each time there’s a new story and judge).

 – We prefer stories to be less than 500 words.
 (If you’re not sure, paste your story into Word and it will give you a word count).
+Stories over 550 words will be disqualified.

 – Stories must be original and your own work.